Horse culture in Mongolia

-Horses and horse culture play a large role in the daily and national life in Mongolia.
+Horse culture plays a large role in the daily and national life in Mongolia.
 It is traditionally said that "A Mongol without a horse is like a bird without wings."
-Elizabeth Kimball Kendall, who travelled through Mongolia in 1911, observed, "To appreciate the Mongol you must see him on horseback,—and indeed you rarely see him otherwise, for he does not put foot to ground if he can help it.
+Elizabeth Kimball Kendall, who travelled through Mongolia in 1911, observed:

+To appreciate the Mongol you must see him on horseback,—and indeed you rarely see him otherwise, for he does not put foot to ground if he can help it.
 The Mongol without his pony is only half a Mongol, but with his pony he is as good as two men.
-It is a fine sight to see him tearing over the plain, loose bridle, easy seat, much like the Western cowboy, but with less sprawl." (see also A Wayfarer in China).
+It is a fine sight to see him tearing over the plain, loose bridle, easy seat, much like the Western cowboy, but with less sprawl.

 Mongolia holds more than 5 million horses, an equine population which outnumbers the country's human population.
 The horses live outdoors all year at 30 C in summer down to -40 C in winter, and search for food on their own.
 The mare's milk is processed into the national beverage airag, and some animals are slaughtered for meat.
 Other than that, they serve as riding animals, both for the daily work of the nomads and in horse racing.
 Mongol horses were a key factor during the 13th century conquest of the Mongol Empire.

 Of the five kinds of herd animals typically recognized in Mongolia (horses, camels, oxen/yaks, sheep and goats), horses are seen to have the highest prestige.
 A nomad with many horses is considered wealthy.
 Mongol people individually have favorite horses.
 Each family member has his or her own horse, and some family members favor their preferred horses by letting them out of hard jobs.

 Horses are generally considered the province of men, although women also have extensive knowledge of horsemanship.
 Men do the herding, racing and make the tack.
 Traditionally, men (or in modern times, women) also milk the mares.